new zealand tours christchurch self drive holidays luxury golf tours honeymoon new zealand

 Upon arrival, check in at Kaiteriteri, where you can fully immerse yourself in the Abel Tasman National Park experience.
 Kayaking, hiking, and leisurely walks along golden beaches are among the highlights.
 The Abel Tasman Coastal Track offers breathtaking views of the coastline and the turquoise ocean, and you will undoubtedly be thrilled by your “Cruise, Walk & Kayak” tour.

-The drive from Kaiteriteri to the Furneaux Lodge in the Marlborough Sounds is yet another unforgettable road trip experience.
-Your journey begins through Nelson, where gentle hill panoramas blend with lush vineyards and golden beaches, leading you onward to Picton, the gateway to the Marlborough Sounds.
-From here, a water taxi takes you through the picturesque bays and fjords of the Sounds to the Furneaux Lodge, a secluded retreat nestled in nature.
+The drive from Kaiteriteri to Picton is another unforgettable road trip experience.
+Your journey leads through Nelson, where gentle hill panoramas blend with lush vineyards and golden beaches, leading you onward to Picton, the gateway to the Marlborough Sounds.
+From here, a water taxi takes you through the picturesque bays and fjords nestled in untouched nature.

-The following day, experience a section of the renowned Queen Charlotte Track, which guides you along breathtaking coastal paths with spectacular views of the emerald waters.
-During your hike, your luggage is transported to another bay, where you’ll spend the night at the charming Punga Cove.
+Experience a section of the renowned Queen Charlotte Track, which guides you along breathtaking coastal paths with spectacular views of the emerald waters.

 Day 17: Wellington – Culture and Nature